sevidmusic/Roady/README.md

 New App Packages can be created via [`dsh --new AppPackage [APP_NAME] [PATH_TO_APP_PACKAGE] [DOMAIN]`](#dsh---new-apppackage).

-The `[APP_NAME]` parameter is required, it will be used as the name of the App Package and the App.

-The `[PATH_TO_APP_PACKAGE]` parameter is also required, it is used to specify the path to the directory where the new App Package's directory will be created.

-The `[DOMAIN]` parameter is optional, it can be used to specify a default domain to build and run the App on.

-Note: Specifying the `[DOMAIN]` does not tie the App to the specified domain, an
-      App can be built for one, or many domains.

 ### Hello World Demo

 [Back to top](#darling-data-management-system) | [Getting Started](#getting-started) | [View Full Size Demo](https://github.com/sevidmusic/DDMSDocsAndDemos/blob/main/DDMSDemoGifs/DDMSHelloWorldAppDemo.gif) | [Hello World Guide](#hello-world-guide)